Doctor of Occupational Therapy

-The following are the minimum admission requirements for application to the Occupational Therapy Program (Please note that we no longer require the GRE for admission):
+The following are the minimum admission requirements for application to the Occupational Therapy Program.

 Not required, but strongly recommended:

-- The Assignment and Reflection Documentation Packet should be completed in its entirety and emailed to Ms. Angie Collins at firstname.lastname@example.org by October 31, 2021 at the latest.
+• The Assignment and Reflection Documentation Packet should be completed in its entirety and emailed to Dr. Walters by November 30, 2022 at the latest.